mynodebtc/mynode/SYSTEM_NOTES.md

 ## BTC Pay Server

 - The upgrade button within BTC Pay Server will not work on myNode.
 Upgrades are performed as part of the myNode upgrade process.
+- On 32-bit ARM devices BTC Pay Server can only upgrade to version 1.3.6

 ## CKBunker